 Continuing the monthly look at where Atlasing, or Birdmapping as it is also known, took me in February 2020 …..

-I thought it best to split it into two parts as it has been a busy atlasing month during which I made a point of visiting some of Gauteng’s prime birding spots for my atlasing pursuits in the hope that it would get my birding year off to a cracking start (it worked!)
+I thought it best to split it into three parts as it has been a busy atlasing month during which I made a point of visiting some of Gauteng’s prime birding spots for my atlasing pursuits in the hope that it would get my birding year off to a cracking start (it worked!)

 Lemoenfontein near Beaufort West – 1 to 2 February

 Lemoenfontein Game Lodge near Beaufort West was our first overnight stop on our 1 300 km trip from Mossel Bay back to our main home in Pretoria.
 We had not stayed there before and were more than happy that we had followed our friend’s recommendation, as we enjoyed a comfortable room and excellent meals served on the grand open verandah overlooking the expanse of the surrounding Karoo landscape.
 The lodge dates back to the mid 1800’s and I could imagine hunting parties enjoying the same view in those days.